-- Each presenting author is required to comply with the ASE Disclosure Policy and is expected to disclose to the audience any real or apparent conflict(s) of interest that may have a direct bearing on the subject matter of the continuing medical education activity.
+- Each presenting author is required to comply with ASE’s Disclosure Policy, and is expected to disclose to the audience any real or apparent conflict(s) of interest that may have a direct bearing on the subject matter of the continuing medical education activity.
 This pertains to relationships with pharmaceutical companies, biomedical device manufacturers, or other corporations whose products or services are related to the subject matter of the presentation topic.

 - All abstracts submitted to Echo Hawaii are disclosed to members of the peer-review selection committee, as well as to ASE employees and contractors as necessary in connection with the 27th Annual Echo Hawaii program.
 Notwithstanding these policies and procedures, ASE is not subject to any confidentiality requirements with respect to submitted abstracts.
 In addition, compliance with any disclosure or nondisclosure requirements that apply to researchers or research sponsors (whether under federal securities laws, contract agreement, or otherwise) is the sole responsibility of the researcher and/or sponsor, and not ASE.

 - Abstract withdrawal requests should be emailed to email@example.com.

 - Contact Andrea Van Hoever at firstname.lastname@example.org.